Effects of Completeness and Purity on Cluster Dark Energy Constraints: Introduction

 \section{Introduction}

-The properties of dark matter halos have been characterized with increasing accuracy through dark matter N-body simulations of multiple cosmological models \cite{GADGET05,RAMSES12,Oya08, Oyaizu09,MilleniumII09}.
-However real clusters of galaxies observed in surveys spanning different wavelengths carry a number of observational effects \cite{LimHu04, LimHu05, LimHu07,Wu08, Eri11,Rozo11, Asc16, Asc16b}.
-For the cosmological use of galaxy clusters, it is necessary to parametrize these effects in terms of intrinsic cluster parameters such as mass and redshift.
-An ideal self-consistent analysis must then constrain both cosmological parameters of interest as well as {\it nuisance} parameters related to astrophysical and observational effects, despite intrinsic degeneracies \cite{LevSchWhi02, MajMoh04, LimHu04, LimHu05, LimHu07, Gladders07, Cunha08, Cunha09, Rozo10, Benson13, Planck14}.
+The properties of dark matter halos have been characterized with increasing accuracy through dark matter N-body simulations of multiple cosmological models \cite{MilleniumII09, Kly11, Kly16, Fos15, Cro15,Fos15.2,Schmidt09}.

+\fixed{However, clusters of galaxies,} observed in surveys spanning different wavelengths carry a number of observational effects \cite{LimHu04, LimHu05, LimHu07,Wu08, Eri11,Rozo11, Asc16, Asc16b}.
+For the cosmological use of galaxy clusters, \fixed{it is necessary to understand these effects in detail (e.g. by measuring them in simulations) and use this knowledge to parametrize the effects as appropriate functions of intrinsic cluster parameters (e.g. mass and redshift).} An ideal self-consistent analysis must then constrain both cosmological parameters of interest as well as {\it nuisance} parameters related to astrophysical and observational effects, despite intrinsic degeneracies \cite{LevSchWhi02, MajMoh04, LimHu04, LimHu05, LimHu07, Gladders07, Cunha08, Cunha09, Rozo10, Benson13, Planck14}.
 In this context, external calibrations of {\it nuisance} parameters may help improve constraining cosmology.